RESEARCH FOR A HEALTHY START TO LIFE

 Our team works closely with Dr. Grynspan on studies to better understand placental pathologies and placental development.
 We are grateful to be supported by the Molly Towell Perinatal Research Foundation, CIHR, and the Faculty of Science at Carleton University for this work.

-THRIVE: Drs.
-Laurent Briollais (Lunenfeld-Tanenbaum Research Institute, Toronto), John RG Challis (Simon Fraser U, Vancouver), Sandra T. Davidge (U Edmonton, Edmonton), Claudio Delrieux (Universidad Nacional del Sur Argentina), Isabel Fortier (McGill U, Montreal), Daniel Goldowitz (UBC, Vancouver), Pablo Nepomnaschy (Simon Fraser U, Vancouver), Ashley Wazana (McGill U, Montreal)
+THRIVE: Sandra T. Davidge (U Edmonton, Edmonton), Claudio Delrieux (Universidad Nacional del Sur Argentina), Daniel Goldowitz (UBC, Vancouver), Pablo Nepomnaschy (Simon Fraser U, Vancouver), Ashley Wazana (McGill U, Montreal)

 LIFe and Dr. Bénédicte Fontain-Bisson (U Ottawa)